Note on coisotropic Floer homology and leafwise fixed points: Introduction

-The local coisotropic Floer homology may play a role in mirror symmetry, as physicists have realized that the Fukaya category should be enlarged by coisotropic submanifolds, in order to make homological mirror symmetry work, see e.g.~\cite{KO}.
+Various versions of coisotropic Floer homology may play a role in mirror symmetry, as physicists have realized that the Fukaya category should be enlarged by coisotropic submanifolds, in order to make homological mirror symmetry work, see e.g.~\cite{KO}.

-To explain the definition of this homology, consider a symplectic manifold $(M,\om)$, a closed coisotropic submanifold $N\sub M$, a diffeomorphism $\phi$ of $M$, and an $\om$-compatible almost complex structure $J$ on $M$.
-Assume that $\phi$ is the time-1 map of a Hamiltonian flow on $M$ whose restriction to $N$ stays ``$C^0$-close'' to the inclusion $N\to M$, and that $(\phi,N)$ is nondegenerate in the sense of \cite[p.~105]{ZiLeafwise}.